 As a Least Developed Country (LDC), Bangladesh benefits from the most favourable regime available under the EU's Generalized Scheme of Preferences (GSP), namely the Everything But Arms (EBA) arrangement.
 EBA grants the 48 Least Developed Countries – including Bangladesh – duty free quota, free access to the EU for exports of all products, except arms and ammunition.

-- Statement on the fire in a garment factory in Bangladesh in January 2013
+- Statement on the fire in a garment factory in Bangladesh, January 2013

-- Statement on the collapse of a garment factory building in Bangladesh in April 2013
+- Statement on the collapse of a garment factory building in Bangladesh, April 2013